 Brette's Answer: Because he will probably try to show your financial resources have increased or your expenses have decreased, so that he can ask to have the child support amount lowered.

 Brette's Answer: If your child support is handled through your state child support collection agency check with them on what to do.
-If not you need to file a petition for modification with the court.
+If not, you need to file a motion for modification with the court.

 Marie's Question: If the mother has primary custody and the child visits the father summers, and two weeks out of the year, would the fact that the mother is not working and going to school change the amount of child support the father has to pay?

 Brette's Answer: Child support is calculated based on income.
 If your circumstances have changed since it was set you can ask for an increase.
 Talk to your attorney.